Choosing the right phone for you

 - if you find it difficult to hear on the phone, an assistant types what the other person is saying so you can read their words in real time

 - if speaking on the phone is difficult, you type the words and an assistant speaks them, so the other person can hear your words in real time

-The Text Relay service available on an EE plan allows access via the official NGT Lite App.
-You get a better experience and can call more destinations than on T-Mobile or Orange plans.
+The Relay service available on an EE plan allows access via the official Relay UK App.

 And you get access to various important short codes (eg 101, 111, 112, 195, 999) as well as geographic, non-geographic, premium rate and international destinations.